rrthomas/ruth/README.md

 ### Running other programs

-In addition to the rules given above, Nancy also allows `$include` and `$paste` to take their input from programs.
+In addition to the rules given above, ruth also allows `$include` and `$paste` to take their input from programs.
 This can be useful in a variety of ways: to insert the current date or time, to make a calculation, or to convert a file to a different format.

-Nancy can run a program in two ways:
+ruth can run a program in two ways:

 1. If a file found by an `$include` or `$paste` command has the “execute” permission, it is run.

-2. If no file of the given name can be found using the rules in the previous section, Nancy looks for an executable file on the user’s `PATH` (the list of directories specified by the `PATH` environment variable), as if with the `which` command.
+2. If no file of the given name can be found using the rules in the previous section, ruth looks for an executable file on the user’s `PATH` (the list of directories specified by the `PATH` environment variable), as if with the `which` command.
 If one is found, it is run.
-(This possibility is not mentioned in the Cookbook, but it is not very likely that Nancy will find a file called `file.html` somewhere on the user’s `PATH`, since executables don’t normally end in `.html`.)
+(This possibility is not mentioned in the Cookbook, but it is not very likely that ruth will find a file called `file.html` somewhere on the user’s `PATH`, since executables don’t normally end in `.html`.)

 In either case, arguments may be passed to the program: use `$include{FILE,